plerup/makeEspArduino/README.md

 **BUILD_EXTRA_FLAGS** this variable can be setup to add additional parameters for the compilation commands.
 It will be placed last and thereby it is possible to override the preceding default ones.

+For ESP32, **USB_CDC** can be set to `1` or `0` to explicitly enable or disable USB CDC serial output on boot.
+If it is not specified, the selected board/core configuration is left unchanged.
+This is useful on boards using native USB where `Serial` output otherwise may not appear on the USB serial port.

+Example:

+    espmake32 USB_CDC=1

 It is also possible to set file specific compilation parameters by defining a variable which starts with the name of the actual source file